One Water (film): Film

 One Water is a collaborative project initiated in 2003 at the University of Miami between the School of Communication, College of Engineering and the Frost School of Music to address the global freshwater crisis.
 At the heart of the project was the motion picture One Water.

 An early short version of the picture was screened at the 12th and 13th sessions of the UN Commission on Sustainable Development in New York.
 A feature version was completed in 2008 and premiered at the Miami International Film Festival.
 The 68-minute movie was shot in 14 countries and features long tracts of visual storytelling over music and natural sound without words, interspersed with interviews with prominent people, including the Dalai Lama, Vandana Shiva, Robert Kennedy Jr., Felipe Fernández-Armesto and Oscar Olivera, among others.
 Donna Shalala, president of the University of Miami, also appears in the film as narrator.

 The original score for One Water was recorded in Moscow by the Russian National Orchestra.

-In 2006, One Water received major support from the John S. and James L. Knight Foundationas part of its establishment of the Knight Center for International Media at the School of Communication, University of Miami.
+In 2006, One Water received major support from the John S. and James L. Knight Foundation as part of its establishment of the Knight Center for International Media at the School of Communication, University of Miami.

 The central idea behind the project was the making of a documentary that would spark the creation of further media on the subject of water around the world.

-Toward this goal, a partnership with San Francisco-based Independent Television Service (ITVS) would create four nationally broadcast films on water in four countries (Bahrain, Colombia, India and South Africa).
-These films will be broadcast in these countries around World Water Day (22 March 2009).
+Toward this goal, a partnership with San Francisco-based Independent Television Service (ITVS) would create four nationally broadcast films on water in four countries (Bahrain, Colombia, India, and South Africa).
+These films were to be broadcast in these countries around World Water Day (22 March 2009).
 This partnership has also launched the International Water Journalism website 1h2o.org that is receiving water related multimedia articles produced by journalists around the world.

-In early 2009, an international television version of the film was created with a script written by Sanjeev Chatterjee and narrated by Hollywood star Martin Sheen Sheen was brought to the project by executive producer, Sam L Grogg who formerly collaborated with Sheen on the theatrical motion picture DA.
+In early 2009, an international television version of the film was created with a script written by Sanjeev Chatterjee and narrated by Hollywood star Martin Sheen.
+Sheen was brought to the project by executive producer, Sam L. Grogg who formerly collaborated with Sheen on the theatrical motion picture Da.
 This version of the documentary aired on Discovery Networks' Planet Green in August 2010.

 In 2016, the Stockholm International Water Institute (SIWI) and UN-Water commissioned director Sanjeev Chatterjee to create a short version on One Water featuring multiple winners of the Water Prize that is awarded each year by SIWI.
 This version of One Water was screened at the Water Prize celebrations in Stockholm in 2016.